-The United States Court of Appeals for the Eleventh Circuit, applying Florida law, has held that an insured's management of funds held in trust for clients constitutes a "professional service" as defined by the policy.
+The United States Court of Appeals for the Eleventh Circuit, applying Florida law, has held that an insured's management of funds held in trust for clients constitutes a "professional service" as defined by a professional liability policy.
 Nardella Chong, P.A. v.
 Medmarc Cas.
 Ins.
 Co., 2011 WL 2083941 (11th Cir.
 May 27, 2011).
-The court further held that the insured's erroneous transfer of its clients' trust funds to a third party was an act or omission in the conduct of its professional fiduciary duties to its clients that would give rise to a claim of negligence against it by those clients and for which it would be liable in damages.
+The court further held that the insured's erroneous transfer of its clients' trust funds to a third party was an act or omission in the conduct of its professional fiduciary duties to its clients that would give rise to a claim of negligence against it by those clients and for which it could be liable in damages.

 The insurer issued a professional liability policy to the insured, a law firm, that covered all claims of negligence arising from an act or omission in the performance of "professional services" rendered by the insured.
-The policy defined professional services to include "[s] ervices as a . . . trustee . . . but only for those services typically and customarily performed by an attorney."
+The policy defined professional services to include "[s]ervices as a . . . trustee . . . but only for those services typically and customarily performed by an attorney."
 The act that gave rise to a claim for coverage was the insured's distribution of its trust account funds in response to a fraud perpetrated upon it by a putative client.
 This client gave the insured a cashier's check in payment, which the insured deposited into its firm's trust account.
 The client then directed the insured to wire-transfer most of the proceeds of the cashier's check to alleged overseas business partners, which the insured did.
-It was later determined that the cashier's check was a forgery, and that the funds being transferred from the trust account belonged to other clients.
+It was later determined that the cashier's check was a forgery, and that the funds transferred from the trust account belonged to other clients.
 Upon learning of the fraud, the insured notified the insurer, but the insurer denied coverage for the missing funds.
-In the subsequent coverage litigation, the district court granted the insurer's motion for summary judgment, finding that there were no negligent acts or
+In the subsequent coverage litigation, the district court granted the insurer's motion for summary judgment, finding that there were no negligent acts or omissions resulting from the performance, or failure to perform, professional services.
+The district court also found that the insured's other clients' potential claims against the insured would be in the nature of restitution rather than damages that would be covered under the policy.